 You can actually visually tell one side is bigger than the other.
 And you’re thinking I’m doing all this work and my physique is just not building properly.
 And what you got to remember is when you implement into the program.
 You know a lot our work to really specifically work one muscle a little bit more than the other to bring it up to par with the dominant side. `You have to be consistent with it.

 You’re not going to do a unilateral work for a week.
 And then all of a sudden see development in your left chest muscle.
-You’re left PEC start matching your right.
+PEC start and matching your right.
 You have to be consistent with it.
 So you’re going to have to really design the program and really always have that in mind and have that in your goal of performing that unilateral work and that brings me along the lines of right into.
 Unilateral exercises can be really performed in any exercise whether it is bench press squats.